High School Applicants

 The aforementioned grade requirements are minimums.
 Due to the competitive selection process for the Veterinary Science majors, only the most academically qualified students will be directly admitted into these programs.

 Students who are not selected for the Veterinary Science programs may still be admitted to the college as an Undecided student.
-They can then take the appropriate courses to allow them to meet the admission requirements of the Veterinary Science programs.
+The Undecided-Veterinary program is a structured, one semester program through which students may meet the requirements listed above at the college level.
+Students will take the following courses:

 » Additional Requirements